andyagdw/word_wizards/README.md

   left sidebar, then scroll down to "My Subscriptions" and select "WordsAPI" to view your API key.
 * Copy your X-RapidAPI-Key for later use.

-2. Ensure you have Python and Pip installed on your local machine. <br />
+2. Ensure you have Python and Pip installed on your local machine: <br />
 3. Clone the repository to your local machine: <br />
    `git clone https://github.com/andyagdw/word_wizards.git`
 4. Navigate to the project directory: <br />
    `cd word_wizards`
 5. Open Visual Studio Code: <br />
    `code .`
-6. Set up a virtual environment in Visual Studio Code terminal. <br />
+6. Set up a virtual environment in Visual Studio Code terminal: <br />
-   Make sure you are in the project directory.

    Using venv: